Life Lessons My Daughter Learned in Preschool

 Over the past three years she has had scrapes and bruises, some not on her teacher’s radar and some that were fixed with a Band-Aid from the principal.
 My daughter even threw up once in class due to the sudden onset of a stomach virus.
 But she survived and learned to cope without me.
 She has learned to self soothe and reach out to other trusted adults when she is in trouble.
 These are skills that she didn’t learn at home with me, but are invaluable skills she will need throughout her entire life.

-The start of a new school year is upon us!
+The start of a new school year is only a few short months away!
 I always think about all of the parents who are sending their little one to school for the first time.
 It honestly was harder on me than my daughter.
 But I know for many families, it is equally hard on both.
 But know that although change can be hard, it is the only thing that makes us grow as people.
 My daughter has grown so much in these past few years.
 I am going to cherish her last year in pre-k.
 Next stop: Kindergarten!

 To help prepare your preschooler for school check out my new e-book!
 We at Ike are so proud to announce our new book: "Hooray For School!" is the perfect way to get your preschooler excited about going to school.
 This colorful book highlights all of the fun activities that school entails, easing any worry or anxiety about the upcoming school year.
 By the end of the book, your little student will be shouting "Hooray For School!"
 Available through Barnes & Noble and Amazon.